 Maserati has already begun testing the electric drivetrain that'll power its upcoming replacement for the GranTurismo coupe and GranCabrio convertible.
 The company says its engineers are working to give the motor a distinctive and noticeable sound, in contrast to the vast majority of electric cars, which are close to silent.

-Production of the new electric Maserati is set to take place at the company’s factory in Turin, following €800 million (around £709 million) of investment.
+Production of the new all-electric GranTurismo and GranCabrio is set to take place at the FCA Mirafiori factory in Turin, following €800 million (around £709 million) of investment.
 The new GranTurismo will go on sale in 2021 and the GranCabrio will follow in 2022.

-Before then, an all-new sports car – thought to be the long-awaited Alfieri – will be launched with a plug-in hybrid (PHEV) powertrain.
-It will also eventually be offered with a purely electric powertrain.
+Before then, an all-new sports car – thought to be the long-awaited Alfieri – is expected to launch with plug-in hybrid (PHEV) technology but will also eventually be offered with a purely electric powertrain.
 The car – referred to by Maserati simply as a super sports car – will be built on a modernised line at the firm’s traditional home in Modena and is set to break cover later this year.

-A plug-in hybrid Maserati SUV is also in the pipeline, with production set to begin at the manufacturer’s Cassino plant in 2021.
-However, we understand an all-electric version of this car, which could a replacement for or development of the current Levante, is not being considered at this stage.
-The company’s first hybrid powertrain will make its debut on the next Maserati Ghibli, which is due to enter production early in 2020.
+A plug-in hybrid Maserati SUV – which could be a replacement for or development of the current Levante – is also in the pipeline, with production set to begin at the FCA Cassino factory in Italy in 2021.
+However, we understand an all-electric version of this car is not being considered at this stage.
+The company’s first hybrid powertrain will make its debut on the next Maserati Ghibli, which is due to enter production early this year.

 FCA has invested €5 billion (around £4.4 billion) across its brands, with all cars set to be built in its factories in Italy.
 Maserati, meanwhile, is keen to assure its customers that its new and updated cars will combine “traditional highly appreciated Maserati driving dynamics” with the latest technology.